olemyk/ansible-virtualize-playbooks/README.md

-# Ansible Playbooks for  IBM Spectrum Virtualize
+# Ansible playbooks for  IBM Spectrum Virtualize

-Ansible Playbooks examples for the Ansible Collection - [ibm.spectrum_virtualize](https://github.com/ansible-collections/ibm.spectrum_virtualize/blob/master/README.md)
+Ansible playbooks examples for the Ansible Collection - [ibm.spectrum_virtualize](https://github.com/ansible-collections/ibm.spectrum_virtualize/blob/master/README.md)

-### Before you can use the playbooks:
+## Before you can start using the playbooks:

-1: Install Ansible on you computer.
+**1: Install Ansible on you computer**

-2: You need to install the IBM Spectrum Virtualize collection hosted in Galaxy:
+**2: You need to install the IBM Spectrum Virtualize collection hosted in Galaxy:**

   - To install the IBM Spectrum Virtualize collection hosted in Galaxy: